alexandersvozil/homepage/posts/what_I_learned_from_running_18k.md

 To get there, I began running every alternate day, gradually pushing my boundaries.
 My sister, an endurance sport enthusiast herself, added fuel to my newfound passion, daring me to join a 10km Adidas race.
 Despite initial doubts, I embarked on this journey, setting a sub-50-minute goal for myself.
 To my amazement, I hit the mark and was enveloped in an unforgettable wave of accomplishment.

 Running, however, is not a path strewn with roses.
 Early spring in Vienna can bring unexpected heat waves, slowing you down and threatening to shatter your morale.
-My newfound passion also brought with it an insatiable hunger and the daunting realization that countless high school peers effortlessly outpaced me.
-Yet, these challenges formed the crucible in which my resolve was tested and strengthened.
+My new love for running kindled a fierce determination within me, despite seeing old schoolmates run faster.
+This reality was intimidating, but it served as a vital test of my growing resolve and resilience.

 ## Chapter II: Crafting Consistency